nfcd/compGeo/README.md

 Please feel free to use this material for teaching and research.
 If you have any comments or want to contribute to the resource, please contact us at nestor.cardozo@uis.no

 ## Manual: Working with the resource
-The resource consists of a book in pdf format (compGeo.pdf), and a source folder where the data, functions and notebooks related to the resource are included.
+The resource consists of a book in pdf format (compGeo.pdf), and a source folder where data, functions and notebooks are included.

 The programming language of choice is Python, and our approach is as follows: We introduce briefly the theory and applications, implement them in Python functions, and illustrate them using Jupyter notebooks.
 The best way to work with the resource is to clone this repository.